Museum Prinsenhof Delft “ Golden Age” Project, Holland Jan 2019 - Dec. 2019

 M&S "SHWOP" collaboration with LCF / CFS and Oxfam, consisted of several designers including Michelle Lowe-Holder, Noel Stewart and Gary Harvey to design "upcycled" pieces for exhibition and hold workshops to help promote fashion recycling.
 The gallery space was covered with second hand clothes to demonstrate the amount of clothing thrown out in the UK each day.
 Joanna Lumley hosted its opening and the dialogue about clothing and fashion waste in the UK.
 Pieces made by each designer through recycling were exhibited in the gallery throughout the series of events.

-SCIENCE MUSEUM LONDON - Lotto Lab OCT 2011
+SCIENCE MUSEUM LONDON - Lotto Lab, UK OCT 2011

 Lotto Lab and the Science Museum workshop was a collaborative project hosted by the Lab of Misfits and Michelle Lowe-Holder.
 Using Beau Lotto's iconic colour dot theory ideas as a concept - this was translated into "make-your-own" DOT scarf experience and open to the public.
 The idea was that a dot scarf could be purchased with participants selecting their own additional coloured dots to be applied - creating individual and unique scarf designs while waiting, and touching upon colour theory and perception of colour in context.